jeffwitz/Libusb-UVC/README.md

 The script inspects Extension Unit selectors and writes a ready-to-edit JSON file that can be dropped into `src/libusb_uvc/quirks/`.

+### Microsoft Camera Control XU

+Libusb-UVC ships a baseline descriptor for the Microsoft Camera Control Extension Unit (GUID `0f3f95dc-2632-4c4e-92c9-a04782f43bc8`).
+When a camera implements this XU, the library heuristically matches the selectors to their extended properties (HDR mode, metadata switch, IR torch, etc.) so that `uvc_inspect.py` and the high-level API expose readable control names.
+The heuristics rely on `GET_INFO` flags and payload sizes; if your device uses a different ordering you can copy the bundled JSON and fill the `selector` fields explicitly for a VID/PID-specific quirk.

 ### Minimal Python example

 ```python